Annabelle-Metcalfe/south-wales-pottery-club/README.md

 ### Contact Page

 The contact page features all the relevant information a user might need to get in touch with the business and find the studio.
 There is a contact form, address, phone number, email address, google map and a timetable.
+Aria-labels have been applied where appropriate to ensure accessibility.

 ![Contact page features](/assets/images/readme-images/contact-page-1.png)
 ![Contact page features](/assets/images/readme-images/contact-page-2.png)